Achievable logoAchievable logo

 Fiscal policy

-Fiscal policy is controlled and implemented by the U.S. Congress (House of Representatives and Senate) and the President.
-This form of economic policy focuses on how our government collects and spends money.
+Fiscal policy is set and carried out by the U.S. Congress (the House of Representatives and Senate) and the President.
+It focuses on how the federal government collects money (mainly through taxes) and how it spends that money.

-The majority of the government’s revenue is collected through taxation.
-You’re probably most familiar with income taxes, which the Internal Revenue Service (IRS) collected roughly $2.0 trillion of in 2021.
-That’s a lot of money, but the government spent even more than it collected (known as deficit spending).
-The amount of taxes collected and how individuals and businesses are assessed is determined through fiscal policy.
+Most government revenue comes from taxation.
+You’re probably most familiar with income taxes.
+The Internal Revenue Service (IRS) collected roughly $2.0 trillion in 2021.
+Even with that amount of revenue, the federal government spent more than it collected, which is known as deficit spending.
+Fiscal policy determines both how much tax revenue is collected and how individuals and businesses are taxed.

 Sidenote